Intelligence Driven Advisers LLC Sells 300 Shares of The Procter & Gamble Company (NYSE:PG)

 The business also recently declared a quarterly dividend, which was paid on Monday, November 15th.
 Investors of record on Friday, October 22nd were paid a $0.8698 dividend.
 This represents a $3.48 annualized dividend and a dividend yield of 2.33%.
 The ex-dividend date was Thursday, October 21st.
 Procter & Gamble’s dividend payout ratio (DPR) is currently 63.62%.

 In related news, CEO Ma.
-Fatima Francisco sold 8,115 shares of the company’s stock in a transaction on Monday, November 22nd.
-The stock was sold at an average price of $148.40, for a total transaction of $1,204,266.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Fatima Francisco sold 8,115 shares of Procter & Gamble stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $148.40, for a total value of $1,204,266.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, Chairman David S. Taylor sold 50,000 shares of the company’s stock in a transaction on Wednesday, November 10th.
 The stock was sold at an average price of $146.00, for a total value of $7,300,000.00.
 The disclosure for this sale can be found here.
 Insiders have sold 358,249 shares of company stock worth $51,740,197 in the last three months.
 0.51% of the stock is currently owned by company insiders.

 Procter & Gamble Company Profile